 Cape Town's V&A Waterfront © coda

-Cape Town's unique setting means that it can be enjoyed from various vantage points: Table Mountain, Lion's Head, and Signal Hill provide breathtaking vistas over the city bowl and the Cape peninsula with its beautiful beaches; trips to Robben Island offer a dramatic sweep of scenery across to Table Bay; and harbour tours and old buildings await exploration at the cosmopolitan Waterfront.
-Many scenic routes meander along magnificent stretches of coastline and inland terrain leading to special places like Cape Point, the meeting place of the cold Benguela and warm Mozambique currents; and Chapman's Peak, which boasts one of the most picturesque drives in the country.
+Cape Town's unique setting means that views of the city can be enjoyed from various spectacular vantage points: Table Mountain, Lion's Head, and Signal Hill provide breathtaking vistas over the city bowl and the Cape peninsula with its beautiful beaches; trips to Robben Island offer a dramatic sweep of scenery across to Table Bay; and harbour tours and old buildings await exploration at the cosmopolitan Waterfront.
+Many scenic routes meander along magnificent stretches of coastline and inland terrain leading to special places like Cape Point and Chapman's Peak, which boasts one of the most picturesque stretches of road in the world.

 This vast combination of culture, history and scenery leads to an unforgettable experience.
 This is a special place with much to contribute towards its growing reputation as a favoured travel destination.

 We are looking for contributors for our Cape Town travel guide.
 If you are a local, a regular traveller to Cape Town or a travel professional with time to contribute and answer occasional forum questions, please contact us.